 They may even be plants that we unwittingly introduce – growing from seeds carried in the potting mix of plants we buy in, or from seeds which survive the home composting process and gleefully spring up when we spread the compost on our borders, bursting with the energy that the compost provides.

 Weeds are especially problematic, in the garden and in the wider environment, when they are introduced into conditions for which they are supremely well adapted.
 Many is the plant that grows unremarkably in one environment but rampantly in another.

-These are the real problem weeds that can irreparably harm native environments and cause significant financial loss to farmers and landholders.
+These are the real problem or noxious weeds that can irreparably harm native environments and cause significant financial loss to farmers and landholders.

-This is well illustrated by my own experience in moving from the UK to Australia.
+This is well illustrated by my own experience when I moved from the UK to Australia.